Russian Hill, San Francisco: Lombard Street

 The neighborhood is most famous for Lombard Street, the one-way section on Russian Hill between Hyde and Leavenworth Streets, in which the roadway has eight sharp turns (or switchbacks) that have earned the street the distinction of being "the crookedest street in the world".
 As it is one of the most visited tourist attractions in the city, this section of the neighborhood is frequently crowded with tourists.
 Tourists also frequent the cable car line along Hyde Street, which is lined with many restaurants and shops.

 Parks

 Alice Marble Tennis Courts are four hardcourt tennis courts located at Lombard and Hyde Streets.
 The courts offer a view of the bay and North Beach and can be unsuitable for tennis on windy days.
 A basketball court is located adjacent to the tennis courts.
 The San Francisco Cable Cars serving the Powell-Hyde line stops nearby.

 Government and infrastructure

 San Francisco Police Department Central Station, Metro Division serves Russian Hill.

 Education

 It is in the San Francisco Unified School District (SFUSD) and is within the Jean Parker Elementary School attendance area.
 The school building was first built in 1911 and rebuilt in 1996.
+Galileo Academy of Science and Technology, a public high school, is located in northern part of the neighborhood.